waptik/ravepay-nodejs/Readme.md

 rwn_mobilemoney();

 ```
+**Redirect customer to the link returned in the charge initiation response redirect to data.link**

 ### ```.francophone()```
 Rave currently allows merchants to collect payments in Francophone Africa via mobile money from **all networks.**